 The expenses of the Society include administration costs and investment management costs.
-Administration costs, £0.1m, are managed through an agreement with ULP.
+The expense risk, which is primarily administration costs, £0.1m, is managed through an agreement with ULP.
 The agreements with ULP provides for a fixed cost per policy for administration plus an inflationary increase set by reference to RPI in order to manage expense risk, and are sensitive to future inflation rates.
-Investment management costs are calculated on a basis point charge.